Scrabble Players Championship: Championship history

-Collins play
+Collins

-In 2012, a Collins division for international-English play was added for the first time, won by Sam Kantimathi with a 24–7 record.
+In 2012, a Collins division for international-English play was added for the first time, won by Sam Kantimathi with a 24–7 record, although Kantimathi was caught palming tiles at the 2013 championship and suspended from tournament play for four years.
 In 2013, John O'Laughlin, creator of the Quackle software program, won the division with a 24–7 record, winning $2,500 and claiming his first NSC divisional title.
 Past world, national, and Canadian champion Adam Logan won the division easily in 2014 with a 23–4 record and four byes.
 Peter Armstrong prevailed over past champion Dave Wiegand in 2015, winning 3–2 in the final best-of-five series.
 David Eldar won the division in 2016 with a 27–4 record, beating past champion Logan by a six-game margin.
 Austin Shin won the top division in 2017 with a 22–9 record, prevailing over runner-up Dave Wiegand in the final round; this was the first year that Collins players were divided into two divisions.
 Austin repeated his win in 2022, defeating Waseem Khatri from Pakistan in a 5-game playoff.

-Youth in the community
+Youth

-Bradley Robbins of New Hampshire became the first minor to win a division in 2008 with a 24–4 record in Division 6.
-In 2010, Richard Spence of Arizona won Division 4 with a 25.5–5.5 record, and in 2011 won Division 2 with a 25–6 record.
+Rafi Stern won division 3 of the 2006 National Championship, posting a 20–8 record.
+Joey Krafchick out of Georgia won division 5 at the 2007 Players' Championship with a 25.5-5.5 record, followed by Bradley Robbins from New Hampshire winning division 6 going 24–4 in 2008.
+In 2010, Richard Spence of Arizona won Division 4 with a 25.5–5.5 record, and in 2011, won Division 2 with a 25–6 record.
 In 2012, Amalan Iyengar of North Carolina won Division 4 with a 22–9 record.
-Also in 2012, Chris Canik of Texas won Division 3 with a 26–5 record, the highest record in that division's history.
+Also in 2012, Chris Canik of Texas won Division 3 with a 26–5 record, the best record in that division's history.
 In 2013, Andy Hoang of North Carolina won Division 3 with a 23–8 record.
 Bradley Robbins and Andy Hoang are the only people to have won both the National School Scrabble Championship (2010 for Robbins, 2009 and 2012 for Hoang) and a division in the National Scrabble Championship (2008, Division 6 for Robbins & 2013, Division 3 for Hoang).
 Mack Meller of New York placed seventh in Division 1 in 2013.
 He started the 2014 event with a 7–0 record, giving him first place in Division 1 after the first day of the event, and again finished seventh overall.